-Indented Pedigree Charts are User Items that create pedigree charts where parents are indented under the entries for their parents.
-In modern browsers, the charts include plus and minus symbols that allow expanding or collapsing sections of the tree.
-The Second Site demonstration site includes an example chart..
+Indented Pedigree Charts are User Items that create pedigree charts where parents are indented under the entry for their child.
+The charts include plus and minus symbols that allow expanding or collapsing sections of the tree.
+The Second Site demonstration site includes an example chart.

 For people in the chart who have a person page entry, the chart entry links to the person page entry and vice-versa.